Monica Yunus: Career

 In the 2007–2008 season, Yunus appeared as Norina in Donizetti's Don Pasquale with Syracuse Opera, reprised the role of Papagena at the Metropolitan Opera, sang at the Al Bustan International Festival of Music and Arts in Beirut, Lebanon, and gave a recital in Sarasota, Florida.
 Yunus also performed in concert with Plácido Domingo and Julia Migenes at the Cairo Opera House.

 In the 2008–2009 season, Yunus returned to the Metropolitan Opera for several performances including singing at the company's 125th Anniversary Gala and appearing as Poussette in Manon, Zerlina in Don Giovanni, and Yvette in La Rondine.
 In addition, she appeared in concert at the Tilles Center in New York and at the Francisco Marroquín University in Guatemala City.
 She has since returned to the Met as the Novice in Suor Angelica (2009), Papagena in The Magic Flute (2010), Alice in Le comte Ory (2011), Yvette in La rondine (2013), the unborn in Die Frau ohne Schatten, and a member of the Quartet in the world premiere of The Enchanted Island (2011-2014).

 Other recent appearances by Yunus include the roles of Countess Almaviva in The Marriage of Figaro with Omaha Opera (2010), Gilda in Rigoletto with Montana Lyric Opera (2010), Lauretta in Gianni Schicchi with Opera Santa Barbara (2016), Pamina in The Magic Flute with Omaha Opera (2013), Susanna in The Marriage of Figaro with Opera Memphis (2016), and Yum-Yum in The Mikado with Opera Memphis.
-In 2017 she is scheduled to appear as Musetta in La bohème with Opera Colorado.
+In 2017, she was scheduled to appear as Musetta in La bohème with Opera Colorado.

 Yunus' other concert and recital appearances include solo recitals at Carnegie Hall's Weill Recital Hall, Alice Tully Hall, the Cooper-Hewitt Museum, and Steinway Hall, in New York, at the Manuel de Falla Hall in Granada, Spain, and at Madrid's Auditorio Nacional with Her Majesty Queen Sofia in attendance.
 She has also performed in recital at Steinway Hall.
 Chamber works performed include Delage's Four Hindu Poems in concert in Alice Tully Hall, and Mozart's Exsultate Jubilate at St. Anselm's Church in New York.